Last updated on March 26, 2026

 Teferi, Hero of Dominaria

 Teferi, Hero of Dominaria might be the best planeswalker ever printed for control decks.
-It’s certainly a pivotal card in many lists, both in Pioneer and Standard.
-If the control player successfully landed and protected Teferi, that was all she wrote, and you should head to the next game.
-This is the win condition for some control decks, using the emblem to exile all their opponents' lands and looping Teferi with the -3 to mill the opponent.
-Even if you’re winning through other means, this is a fantastic card draw and ramp engine.
+If the control player successfully lands and protects Teferi, that was all she wrote, and you should head to the next game.
+This is the win condition for some control decks, using the emblem as a card-draw payoff to exile all their opponents' lands and looping Teferi with the -3 to prevent milling out.
+Even if you’re winning through other means, this is a fantastic card draw engine.

 #2.
 Swords to Plowshares